21 days Combination Trip Bolivia / Chile

 Today you can choose from 2 full day tours: the Condor Hike or the cloud forest of N.P.
 Amboró.

-In order to see the condor, the king of Andean airspace, you have to leave at 06,30 hrs.
-You drive in 2 hours from Samaipata to the starting point of the walk.
-You walk up through open mountain area in about 2 hours.
+In order to see the king of the Andean airspace, you have to leave at 06,30 hrs.
+After 2 hours driving you arrive at the starting point of the walk.
+The walk up through open mountain area takes about 2 hours.
 The condors come here to rest on the cliffs and to drink from a pool that is unreachable for other animals and for people.

 You will see the condors circling at short distance above you.
 The time you spend here is about two hours.
 Then you descend and return to Samaipata.